w3schools-test/w3schools-test.github.io/README.md

 You can add almost anything to the index.html file between the indicated comments:

 `<!-- Insert your message below here -->`

-and
+I'm glad to contribute to your project! and
+Have a nice day!
 `<!-- End user messages -->`

 So feel free to use your imagination!